 23. Is an employee entitled to a reference?

-An employee has no legal entitlement to a reference.
-Therefore, it is common for there to be a clause in settlement agreements stating that the employer will provide a reference to potential employers and those recruitment consultants used by the employer, on the employer's letterhead, and for the wording to be set out in a schedule to the settlement agreement so that it is clear what the employer will say.
+Generally an employee has no legal entitlement to a reference.
+Therefore, it is common for there to be a clause in settlement agreement stating that the employer will provide a reference to potential employers and recruitment agencies consulted by the employer, on the employer’s letterhead, and for the wording to be set out in a schedule to the settlement agreement so that it is clear what the employer will say.

-It is common for references to include only strictly factual information such as the dates of employment and the employee's job title, although some employers may be prepared to include additional information e.g. a brief outline of duties.
+It is common for references to include only strictly factual information, such as the dates of employment and the employee’s job title, although some employers may be prepared to include additional information e.g. a brief outline of duties.